 ongoing events

-food and shopping markets:
+food and shopping events /markets:

 ► thru 10/9 (thursdays 4-10pm): uptown night market: the arches at 12th avenue and west 132nd street . free admission (pay-as-you-go). >>